 Increasing age: Increases the risk of it’s as your age.

-A personal history of it: If you have breasts of cancer then your other breast has a risk of developing cancer.
+A personal history of it: If you have breasts of cancer, then your other chest has a risk of developing cancer.

-A family history of breast cancer: Your mother, sister or daughter is diagnosed with cancer, especially at a young age, your cancer risk is increased.
+A family history of breast cancer: Your mother, sister, or daughter diagnosed with cancer, especially at a young age, your cancer risk increased.
 Nevertheless, most people diagnosed with cancer have no family history of this disease.